-There are situations where retreating to a safe location is not possible.
+There are situations were retreating to a safe location is not possible.
 The law recognizes this and provides for some defenses to a bar fight situation, including a “mutual combat” provision, where you can be found not guilty if you did not initiate the fight and cannot retreat.

 The best advice, however, is that if you end up in an altercation at a bar, consult an attorney.
-In addition to any potential criminal charges, there may also be civil damages you need to know about.
+In addition to any potential Criminal Charges, there may also be civil damages you need to know about.

 The Law Offices of Greg Prosmushkin, P.C. has decades of experiences defending those who are accused of altercations.
 Call us today to schedule an appointment.

 This content was written on behalf of Greg Prosmushkin.